-2.1.1 Locate the two 1/4" NPT adaptors, packaged in the accessory box.
-The adaptors are boxed, to prevent damage in transit.

-2.1.2 Screw the adaptors tightly into the bulkhead fittings on the lower part of the front leg.

-2.1.3 Uncoil the blast hose, and lay the 50-ft. twinline hose alongside it.
+- 2.1 Blast Hose and Control Hose Connections, Ref.
+Figure 2. - 2.1.1 Locate the two 1/4" NPT adaptors, packaged in the accessory box.
+The adaptors are boxed to prevent damage in transit. - 2.1.2 Screw the adaptors tightly into the bulkhead fittings on the lower part of the front leg. - 2.1.3 Uncoil the blast hose, and lay the 50-ft. twinline hose alongside it.
 Hoses should be of equal lengths.

-WARNING

 Where two or more blast machines are used, carefully trace control lines and blast hose when making connections.
 Cross-connecting control hose or blast hose could lead to serious injury, death, or property damage from unintentional actuation of a blast machine.
 To prevent cross connections, hoses should be of equal lengths, and the hoses and blast machine couplings clearly marked.
 Use optional hose identification kits, part no. 15890 for use with two blast machines, or part no. 15891 for up to four machines.
 Mark each hose and connection per the instructions supplied with the kit, and carefully trace and verify each connection before operating.
-2.1.4 Band the control handle to the blast hose close to the nozzle holder, using the two nylon ties provided.
-Once the control is firmly attached, clip the tie ends so they will not snag the operator's clothing or interfere with the operation of the control handle.

-2.1.5 Attach the 50-foot twinline hose to the two fittings on the control handle.
-Either side of the hose can be attached to either fitting.

-2.1.6 Working from the control handle back, band the twinline hose to the blast hose every four to six feet, and as close to the couplings as possible.

-2.1.7 Place the nozzle washer in the nozzle holder, and screw the nozzle into the holder.
-The nozzle must seat tightly against the nozzle washer.

-2.2 Set-Up for Multiple Blast Machines Operating from a Common Compressed Air Supply

-2.2.1 Where multiple blast machines are operating from a single air source, install a check valve at the air supply on each machine.
-The illustration in Figure 3 is the easiest method to install a cone check valve on a blast machine.
+- 2.1.4 Band the control handle to the blast hose close to the nozzle holder, using the two nylon ties provided.
+Once the control is firmly attached, clip the tie ends so they will not snag the operator's clothing or interfere with the operation of the control handle. - 2.1.5 Attach the 50-foot twinline hose to the two fittings on the control handle.
+Either side of the hose can be attached to either fitting. - 2.1.6 Working from the control handle back, band the twinline hose to the blast hose every four to six feet, and as close to the couplings as possible. - 2.1.7 Place the nozzle washer in the nozzle holder, and screw the nozzle into the holder.
+The nozzle must seat tightly against the nozzle washer. - 2.2 Set up for multiple blast machines operating from a common compressed air supply - 2.2.1 Where multiple blast machines are operating from a single air source, install a check valve at the air supply on each machine.
+The illustration in Figure 3 shows where to install a cone check valve on the blast machine.

+A CAUTION